Updated: September 5, 2025

 Property prices in Ribeira

-As part of the historic Porto city center, the average asking price for property in Ribeira is €5,066 per square meter.
+As part of the historic Porto city centre, the average asking price for property in Ribeira is €5,066 per square meter.

 Property types in Ribeira